As For Me, I Shall Behold Your Face

 God is shining right now, in our hearts, in our temple, ready to show us, and always ever more fully, “the glory of God in the face of Christ.”

-So, let us, like David, say and affirm this day, “As for me, I shall behold Your face in righteousness.”
-Bless You Lord!
+So, let us, as David did, say and affirm in this day, “As for me, I shall behold Your face in righteousness.”
+Yes, we bless you Lord and see “in our hearts... the light of the knowledge of the glory of God in the face of Christ!”
 Hallelujah!